DanielBarnes18/IBM-Data-Science-Professional-Certificate/06. Databases and SQL for Data Science with Python/02. Introduction to Relational Databases and Tables/README.md

 - `SELECT` - reads or selects row or rows from a table
 - `UPDATE` - edits row or rows in a table
 - `DELETE` - removes a row or rows of data from a table

-## Create and Load Tables using SQL Scripts